Critical-Hit/engine/README.md

 You will have to log out and in again to apply this change.

-You will then have to build GLFW from source.
-See [GLFW's Download page](http://www.glfw.org/download.html) for more information.
+You will then have to install SFML.
+See [SFML's Download page](http://sfml-dev.org/download/sfml/2.1) for more information.

 ###Build Tool